Lee Navigation: History

 The River Lea is a major tributary of the River Thames.
 It has a long association with navigation, as the marshes of Walthamstow have produced a dugout canoe from the Bronze Age and parts of a Saxon barge.
 According to the Anglo-Saxon Chronicle, the river was used by Viking raiders, and King Alfred changed the level of the river to strand Guthrum and his fleet.
 In more peaceful times, it became important for the transport of grain from Hertfordshire, but navigation of its southernmost tidal reaches of Bow Creek were difficult due to its tortuous meanders.

 There is documentary evidence that the river was altered by the Abbot of Waltham to improve navigation in 1190, and in 1221, a pipe was laid across the river, which had to be protected from "the oars or poles of the watermen."
-The first Act of Parliament for improvement of the river was granted in 1425, this also being the first Act granted for navigational improvement in England.
-A second Act was passed in 1430, and both authorised local landowners to act as commissioners, who could make improvements to the river including scouring or dredging, and could recoup the cost of the work by levying tolls.
+The first act of Parliament for improvement of the river, the River Lee Navigation Act 1425} (3 Hen.
+6. c.
+5), was granted in 1425, this also being the first act granted for navigational improvement in England.
+A second act was passed in 1430, River Lee Navigation Act 1430 (9 Hen.
+6. c.
+9), and both authorised local landowners to act as commissioners, who could make improvements to the river including scouring or dredging, and could recoup the cost of the work by levying tolls.

-By 1571, the river was an important route for the carriage of grain to London, and the City of London obtained another act to authorise improvements.
+By 1571, the river was an important route for the carriage of grain to London, and the City of London obtained another act, the River Lee Navigation Act 1571 (13 Eliz.
+1. c.
+18) to authorise improvements.
 This included making new cuts, and creating towpaths on both sides of the river.
 Shoals were removed, and a cut, probably the section which is now called Bow River from Old Ford Locks to Bow Locks, was excavated, which was not subject to any tolls.
 The plan for a branch from the river to the north of London was not implemented.
 One innovation was the construction of a pound lock at Waltham Abbey, Essex, in 1577.
 This had mitred gates at each end, and was probably the second lock to be built in England, although it was the first to be built on a river.
 It inspired Vallens to write a poem entitled "A tale of Two Swannes" about it in 1590.
 It was 70 by 24 ft, with wooden sides.
 The remainder of the control of levels was carried out by "staunches" or "turnpikes", consisting of a single vertically lifting gate in a weir, through which boats were pulled against the current.

 The New River was an attempt to supply clean water from near Ware to the citizens of London, which was completed in 1633.
 However, the springs at Great Amwell soon proved to be inadequate, and water was drawn from the Lea.
 The increased extraction of water had a detrimental effect on milling and navigation, and by the early 1700s it had become clear that major work would be needed to produce a solution.